dobooth/devdocs_linker/README.md

 1. Click the 'Load Unpacked' button that appeared.
 1. Browse to the folder with the code and load it.

-The 'Devdocs Link Opener' should show in your extension list.
+The 'Adobe/Magento Link Opener' should show in your extension list.

 ## Recognized strings